LYTECIA/LYTECIA/README.md

 🎓 Second-year Computer Science student
 💻 Interested in software engineering and web development
-✈️ Passionate about aviation and technology
+✈️🚀 Passionate about aviation, space, and technology

 ---